lykinsbd/stockpiler/README.md

 1. Stockpiler utilizes a very recent release of Netmiko.
 This requires some specific handling (as outlined below), until other libraries update their dependencies.
 2. Stockpiler requires Python 3.7 or higher.
-3. Stockpiler utilizes Python Virtual Envrionments for isolation of the code/executable.
+3. Stockpiler utilizes Python Virtual Environments for isolation of the code/environment.

 ## Installation Steps